You have 0 shipments in your cart

 Here’s how to ensure your label works as it should:

-• Double-check the address for typos and make sure it matches the shipping details provided by the customer.
+• Double-check the address for typos, and make sure it matches the shipping details provided by the customer.

 • Include contact info where required (some couriers mandate phone numbers or email addresses).